januff/spotify-favorites-export/authflow.md

     }
 ```

-Which will make the <code>access_token</code> subsequently available to the loader at my <code>/tracks</code> route, to which we can redirect immediately
+Which will make the <code>access_token</code> subsequently available to the loader at any route.
+Like my <code>/tracks</code> route, to which we can now redirect immediately.

 ```js
 // remix > app > routes > callback.tsx